Revised 2026 outlook: property prices tipped to slow, but not everywhere

 The rate environment doesn't hit every market the same way, and SQM's revised forecasts reflect that clearly.

-Sydney and Melbourne are expected to bear the brunt of further rate rises.
-Both cities have historically moved more sharply in response to rate changes, and this cycle looks to be no different.
+Sydney and Melbourne are bearing the brunt.
+Both cities have historically moved more sharply in response to rate changes, and this cycle is no different.
 SQM's base case puts Sydney at between -2 and -6 per cent for the year and Melbourne at -1 to -4 per cent.

 Perth, Brisbane, Darwin, and Adelaide are a different story.
 These markets benefit directly from the same commodity price surge that is driving inflation nationally, with higher oil, gas, gold, and coal prices flowing through into local wages, royalties, and employment — providing a real economic buffer against the rate headwind.